Time Management in the Workplace

 Even if you become just slightly more organized, the pay-off in terms of time saved will be significant.
 Your working day will flow smoothly, and you’ll reduce unnecessary stress.

-This is important, whether you're starting out (by the way, check out career tips, tools and advice for newbies), or more experienced.
+This is important, whether you're starting out or more experienced.

 5. Work to limits